-Shows created on the Sapphire Touch can be loaded into any other Avolites Titan console, but not to non-Titan consoles as the showfile format is different.
+Shows created on the Pearl Expert can be loaded into any other Avolites Titan console, but not to non-Titan consoles as the showfile format is different.

 Although your show is safe on the console's internal hard disk, it's a good idea to also save it to a USB pen drive which you can take with you in case something bad happens to the console or if you want to transfer a show to a different console.
+A USB socket is provided on the front of the console below the wrist rest.